 How we help you

 We can do as much or as little as you need us to do to help you through this difficult and emotional time.
-During a free initial meeting, either over the telephone or in person, we will be able to guide you in the right direction as to what is needed to administer the estate properly.
+During an initial meeting, either over the telephone or in person, we will be able to guide you in the right direction as to what is needed to administer the estate properly.
 You decide what you want us to do on your behalf.

 For advice and guidance please call 0113 320 5000 or email @email.